AtharvaW29/WattSwap/README.md

 - This React application is built using [create-react-app](https://create-react-app.dev/).
 - It uses [Tailwind CSS](https://tailwindcss.com/)
 - The application is generated in JavaScript.
+- This is the frontend app, you need to clone the backend, hardware codes, and contracts from the maiin branch

 ## Pre-requisites